s-bashar/s-bashar.github.io/_projects/Baby-Pacifier/index.md

     - Automatically identify the **optimal operating frequency** (maximizing phase change)
     - Ensure linearity and control for differential magnitude > −5 dB

 {% include image-gallery.html images="old.png, new.png" height="200" alt="setup" %}
-#### On the left is an old fabrication process sensor with no response between 0-~2n which is the active force range of a new born, on the right is the improved fabrication process sensor with a linear force vs phase response from 0-~4n with about 10 degrees phase change per 1N of force.
+#### On the left is an old fabrication process sensor with no response between 0–~2 N, which is the active force range of a newborn.
+On the right is the improved fabrication process sensor with a linear force vs. phase response from 0–~4 N, with about 10 degrees phase change per 1 N of force.

 ---

 ## PCB Design

-Tested transmission line(TL) flex PCB in Ansys HFSS and Designed in Altium.
-TL was designed for 900MHz.
+Tested transmission line (TL) flex PCB in Ansys HFSS and designed in Altium.
+TL was designed for 900 MHz.